scpatricio/scpatricio.github.io/_posts/2020-07-21-convergence-in-probability.md

 As notation we use $$ Y_n \xrightarrow{\mathbb{P}} c $$ to say that $$ Y_n $$ converges in probability to a constant $$ c $$.
 So, roughly speaking, when we say that $$ Y_n $$ converges in probability to a constant $$ c $$, we mean that when $$n$$ is large, the probability is high that $$Y_n$$ be close to $$c$$.

-There are several tricks to demonstrate that a random variable sequence converges into probability, and [Chebyshev inequality](https://en.wikipedia.org/wiki/Chebyshev%27s_inequality){:target="_blank" rel="noopener"} is often useful.
+There are several tricks to demonstrate that a random variable sequence converges in probability to a constant, and [Chebyshev inequality](https://en.wikipedia.org/wiki/Chebyshev%27s_inequality){:target="_blank" rel="noopener"} is often useful.
 But I will not go into many technical details, because that is not the purpose of this post.

 All of this was to show you what is happening behind the scenes when we say that the sample average converges to the theoretical average.
 And when you read that an average converges to a constant, you understand that behind the scenes there may be a convergence in probability.